 The way the siphon on the Herbie is achieved is by manually constricting flow on the shorter main drain with a finely-adjustable valve.
 Once the air is purged from the line and the siphon is fully engaged, it continues to run this way 24 hours per day until something interrupts flow like the return pump being shut off.

 Adjustment of the Valve

 To begin, the valve is opened all the way — then slowly closed off until the siphon is achieved.
 Fine adjustments are then made until the flow of the siphon closely matches the amount of water being returned to the tank, which will stabilize the water level in the overflow.
-Although possible, perfectly balancing the water level until it remains totally static is both difficult and unnecessary (mostly just annoying).
+Although possible, perfectly balancing the water level until it remains totally still inside the overflow is both difficult and unnecessary (mostly just annoying).
 Even if you do manage to get it stable, slight variations in the system such as changes in resistance of water through the plumbing will inherently change the rate of flow over hours or days.
 For example, the growth of slime in the pipes.

 Simply by allowing a very slight trickle of water to enter through the emergency standpipe at all times, the system does not require perfect adjustment and the siphon will re-start on it’s own more easily (such as after an interruption in the return pump’s operation).
 We are talking a trickle here — just enough to negate the need for constant fiddling, but still allowing the emergency drain ample capacity if needed.

 To accomplish this, you simply stabilize the water level as best you can inside the overflow, then close off the valve’s flow a very tiny amount past that point.
 This causes the water level inside the overflow to rise, very slowly, and come to rest at the level of the emergency standpipe — where the trickle of water will begin flowing down it.
 This adjustment should be as small as possible because ideally you want the trickle as small as possible.